 As an SME, are you experiencing skills shortages or skills gaps in your organisation?

-Through the ESF High Level Skills programme you can receive dedicated support, advice and funding to upskill your employees and access the wealth of graduate talent in the area.
+ESF High Level Skills offers dedicated support, advice and funding to help you upskill your employees and access the wealth of graduate talent in the area.
 It is the only ESF-funded programme in D2N2 (Derby, Derbyshire, Nottingham and Nottinghamshire) dedicated to addressing high level skills needs in small or medium-sized businesses.

 Through the programme, eligible SMEs will have access to the following projects: